InterSystems ObjectScript extension for VS Code

 InterSystems® ObjectScript language support for Visual Studio Code, from the InterSystems Developer Community.

-Direct access to edit or view server code in VS Code Explorer via
+- Direct access to edit or view server code in the VS Code Explorer via

-Server Explorer view (ObjectScript: Explorer) with ability to export items to working directory.
+- Server Explorer view (ObjectScript: Explorer) with ability to export items to your working folder.

 Install Visual Studio Code first.

 Then to get a set of extensions that collaborate to bring you a great ObjectScript development experience, install the InterSystems ObjectScript Extension Pack.

 When you install an extension pack VS Code installs any of its members that you don't already have.
 Then if you ever need to switch off all of those extensions (for example, in a VS Code workspace on a non-ObjectScript project) simply disable the extension pack at the desired level.
 Member extensions can still be managed individually.